 The winter solstice celebrations at Newgrange in Ireland are among the most difficult to attend in the world.
 The winter solstice is a surprisingly popular winter solstice experience: over 28,000 people applied for the lottery in 2018.
 Additionally, only 60 people are able to enter each year for the winter solstice celebration.
 Your chances of being drawn are roughly 1/471, which is certainly better than a lottery ticket… but not by much!

-For a chance to attend the winter solstice at Newgrange, you can apply for the 2019 lottery on the Newgrange website.
+There’s a lottery each year for spots at the annual winter solstice event.
+For a chance to attend the winter solstice at Newgrange next year, you can apply on the Newgrange website.

 Stonehenge, England, U.K. – Winter Sunrise